 - a persistent lack of energy

-- a firm, grapefruit-sized swelling in the lower right abdomen that’s usually painful to the touch (found in about 25 percent of Crohn's patients)
+- a firm, grapefruit-sized swelling in the lower right abdomen that’s usually painful to the touch (found in about 25 percent of people with Crohn's)

-- perianal disease (a fistula which may include one or more abscesses and skin tags around the anus that affects 25 percent of Crohn's patients)
+- perianal disease (a fistula which may include one or more abscesses and skin tags around the anus, that affects 25 percent of people with Crohn's)

 - children who don't grow at proper rates

 Your doctor will take any symptoms you may be experiencing into account.
 They’ll likely consider ordering further diagnostic tests.